 King Aethelwulf of Wessex died.
 He was succeeded by his son Aethelbald

-King Aethelbald of Wessex died he was succeeded by his brother Aethelberht.
+King Aethelbald of Wessex died he was succeeded by his brother Aethelbert

 The Great Heathen army marched north and invaded Northumbria.

-King Aethelberht of Wessex died.
+King Aethelbert of Wessex died.
 He was succeeded by his brother Aethelred I

 866 (1st November)